 ESOI provided information including the Facility location, description and settings, the Facility background and operations, site geology, site hydrogeology, and drawings to contractors to obtain estimated costs associated with these scenarios.
-Based on preliminary evaluation of the information being collected from the RFI, including the potential for significant current or future exposures, a cutoff wall was determined not to be warranted as a presumptive corrective measure.
+The estimated cost for installation of a shallow slurry wall for the three boundary areas defined above totaled approximately \$1.9 million.
+The cost for a deep slurry wall was approximately \$3.6 million.
+Based on preliminary evaluation of the information being collected from the RFI, including the a screening-level assessment indicating that there was not a potential for significant current or future exposures, a cutoff wall was determined not to be warranted as a presumptive corrective measure.
 ESOI did not recommend and Ohio EPA did not request that it be included in the Presumptive Corrective Measures Design Work Plan.